Montessori Thematic Tablets: Enhancing Your Child's Sensory Developmen Skip to content

 Montessori Thematic Tablets: Enhancing Your Child's Sensory Development at Home

 The Montessori Thematic Tablets activity is designed to help children refine their thermic sense through hands-on exploration.
-This activity involves six pairs of tablets with different heat-conducting properties such as wood, felt, cork, marble, and iron.
-These materials allow children to experience and differentiate temperatures in a meaningful and engaging way.
+In this activity, kids explore six pairs of tablets made from different materials like wood, felt, cork, marble, and iron, each with unique heat-conducting properties.
+By touching and comparing them, they can experience and understand temperature differences in a fun and hands-on way.

 How to Set Up the Activity at Home?